jugmac00/flask-reuploaded/docs/index.rst

 .. currentmodule:: flask_uploads

-*Flask-Reuploaded Provides file uploads for Flask.*
+Flask-Reuploaded provides file uploads for Flask.

 This extension allows your application to flexibly and efficiently handle file uploading and serving the uploaded files.